godaddy/gasket/docs/guides/gotchas.md

 Additionally, any other special files directly expected by Gasket (e.g.
 `store.js`, `/lifecycles/*.js`, or `/plugins/*.js`) must also use CommonJS
 syntax.
-The reason being, is that default exports will be transformed to have a `.default` property, which Gasket plugins won't be expecting or know how to handle.
+The reason being is that default exports will be transformed to have a `.default` property, which Gasket plugins won't be expecting or know how to handle.